tsvetshop/tsvetshop.github.io/_projects/nlg.md

 ---
-title: Natural Language Generation
+title: Conditional Language Generation with Continuous Outputs

 description: |
-  Brief introduction for the project.
+  We develop a method of conditional language generation using seq2seq models which produce word embeddings instead of a softmax based distribution over the vocabulary at each step enabling much faster training while maintaining generation quality.